-Changing The Way We Care (CTWWC) is an initiative designed to promote safe, nurturing family care for institutionalized children or children at risk of child-family separation.
-This includes strengthening families and reforming national systems of care for children, including family reunification and reintegration, development of alternative family-based care (in keeping with the United Nations Guidelines for the Alternative Care of Children).
-CTWWC is a consortium of two partners (Catholic Relief Services and Maestral International), joined, through a Global Development Alliance (GDA), by three donors (McArthur Foundation, USAID and GHR Foundation).
-CTWWC is operating in a context of growing interest in care reform, and as a result of a growing global understanding that institutional care of children is a significant problem that will be best addressed through collaboration between national, regional and global stakeholders to develop alternative care systems supportive of family care.
-Grounded in the work of demonstration countries (currently Guatemala, Kenya and Moldova), as well as regional and global engagement, CTWWC intends to help advance government and non-government care systems, civil society initiatives, and public attitudes and behaviors focus on keeping children in safe and nurturing families.
+Changing The Way We Care (CTWWC) is an initiative designed to promote safe, nurturing family care for children: those reunifying from institutions or those risk of child-family separation.
+This includes strengthening families and reforming national systems of care for children, including family reunification and reintegration and development of alternative family-based care.
+CTWWC is a consortium of Catholic Relief Services and Maestral International, key partners like Lumos, Better Care Network, Faith to Action and others, joined, through a Global Development Alliance, by three donors (MacArthur Foundation, USAID and GHR Foundation).
+CTWWC is operating in the context of growing interest in care reform, and as a result of a growing global understanding that institutional care of children is a significant problem that will be best addressed through collaboration between national, regional and global stakeholders to develop alternative care and family strengthening systems supportive of family care.
+CTWWC envisions a world where all children thrive in safe and nurturing families; demonstrates how to enable children to stay in or return to families who are able to provide for their care with support of governments that promote family care; and influences national, regional and global bodies, donors and faith-based actors towards a shifting of commitment, practices and resources to family care.

 The Child Protection Partnership (CPP) is a consortium comprising of 12 organizations and dozens of independent experts, led by Maestral International, brought together to respond to UNICEF’s Global Long-Term Arrangement for Services for high quality technical expertise in the area of Child Protection.
 Together, the CPP has a broad technical and regional diversity.
 Our collective view is that children deserve the best.

 CPP organizational members include: